An out-of-control Chinese rocket is expected to crash into Earth this weekend -- but don't panic

-The US Space Command is tracking the trajectory, Defense Department spokesperson Mike Howard said in a statement cited by CNN, and expects the Chinese Long March 5B rocket's appearance "around May 8."
+The discarded body of a Chinese Long March 5B rocket is expected to slam into the Earth's atmosphere on Saturday evening.
+The latest estimates suggest the rocket body, which is tumbling end over end as it hurtles around the planet, will land in the Pacific Ocean.

-Howard said the rocket's exact entry point won't be known until within hours of reentry, but daily updates on its location will be provided at the Space Track website.
+The US Pentagon has been tracking the rocket body since last week.
+Because of the unusual tumbling of the rocket body it's been difficult to predict where -- exactly -- the huge piece of space junk will fall back to the ground.

-Aerospace.org is also tracking the rocket, and as of Friday evening, was predicting a May 8 arrival, around 9:19 p.m.
-PT, though predictions may change.
+Aerospace.org has also been tracking the rocket, and as of Saturday afternoon was predicting that it would fall into the Pacific Ocean sometime between 6 p.m. and 10 p.m.
+PT, though predictions are changing quickly.

 Want to see it?
 Gianluca Masi of Ceccano, Italy, managed to capture an image, which he shared on his Virtual Telescope Project 2.0 website.